Jordanpatton78/CriminalIntent/README.md

 5. How to make a new class the launcher class in the manifest.
 6. How to use ListFragments.
 7. How to use ArrayAdapters.
+8. How to change the root element when you create a new layout (default is ConstraintLayout).